 Knowing what works for you – and what doesn’t

 That chart above is my new Ideal Work Week.
 Just this week, actually as I was writing this blog post, I revamped and rejigged my priorities and weekly tasks.
 I’d been in a bit of a slump, I haven’t been as productive as I could be.
 And I’m human so that is totally okay.
 You might think it’s a bit rich, me saying that I have been in a slump and being unproductive, writing a blog post about how to be productive.
-Here’s the thing: Realising this weakness is a really great thing for me.
-It means that I was able to identify that things needed a shake up, that my confidence and ideas needed a boost.
+Here’s the thing: Realising this weakness is a great thing.
+It means I was able to identify things needed a shake up, that my confidence and ideas needed a boost.
 I needed a reminder that there is room for growth and moving forward.

 Recognising that I needed to shift my mindset – because yes, that’s exactly what this is, it’s a mindset shift – allows me to find clarity and direction.
 It allows me to create more content for you.
 It also reminds me how valuable time blocking is as a business – and life – practice.

 Knowing that time blocking is how I work best gives me the flexibility to work productively.
 Another moment of truth: I didn’t start with one hour of time blocking.
 I dived into the deep end headfirst.
-But, I knew I’d be okay because I thrive in a highly planned and organised environment.
+But I knew I’d be okay because I thrive in a highly planned and organised environment.

 Do you have little ones at home?
 How do you get it all done?
 Do you think you’d like to give time blocking a go?
 Let’s help each other out – let me know in the comments.